The Bankrate promise

 Click to Pay also uses two-factor authentication to boost security.
 When you click on the Click to Pay logo, you’ll be sent a verification code.
 You won’t be able to close your transaction without entering that code on the Click to Pay screen.

-Though acceptance is still relatively new, you can expect more merchants to offer the Click to Pay option on their websites.
-The number changes on a regular basis, but Mastercard said in June of last year that more than 10,000 merchants had enabled Click to Pay on their sites.
+Though acceptance is still relatively low, more merchants may offer the Click to Pay option on their websites.
+The number changes regularly, but Mastercard said in June 2020 that more than 10,000 merchants had enabled Click to Pay on their sites.
 This included such retailers as Expedia, Saks Fifth Avenue, Crate & Barrel and many others.

 Click to Pay, then, makes it easier for consumers to buy at an increasingly large number of online retailers.
 This is good for convenience and, considering how safe transactions through the service are, for security.
 But be careful: Spending with the Click to Pay button is easy.
 Don’t let that simplicity lull you into overspending and running up too much debt on your credit card.